Research-Based

 • Free of gluten, soy, dairy, and GMOs

-On the surface, Phillips’ Colon Health Probiotic looks like an effective probiotic supplement that improves digestion in a variety of ways.
-It largely focuses on the gut and colon, hence the name.
-It’s also designed to be taken daily, which could be beneficial to those with frequent symptoms.
+On the surface, Phillips’ Colon Health Probiotic appears to be an effective probiotic supplement that enhances digestion in multiple ways.
+It primarily targets the gut and colon—hence the name.
+It’s also designed for daily use, potentially benefiting those with frequent symptoms.

 Phillips’ Colon Health Probiotic Ingredients

-Now that we have a solid background of what Phillips’ Colon Health Probiotic is and what it’s designed to do in the body, it’s time to take a long look at the ingredients found inside each capsule.
-This is the most important step when searching for a new supplement.
+Now that we understand what Phillips’ Colon Health Probiotic is and its intended bodily functions, let’s thoroughly examine the ingredients in each capsule.
+This represents the most crucial step when selecting a new supplement.

 Phillips' Colon Health Probiotic Supplement Facts

-Although Phillips’ Colon Health Probiotic doesn’t contain any extra ingredients, let’s take a closer look at the three different types of bacteria used in their formula — Lactobacillus gasseri KS-13, Bifidobacterium bifidum G9-1, and Bifidobacterium longum MM-2.
+While Phillips’ Colon Health Probiotic contains no additional ingredients, let’s examine the three bacterial types in their formula: Lactobacillus gasseri KS-13, Bifidobacterium bifidum G9-1, and Bifidobacterium longum MM-2.

 Lactobacillus gasseri KS-13

-In some studies, this strain of bacteria prevents body weight and fat accumulation, as well as having pro-inflammatory properties.
-It may also lower bad cholesterol, total blood cholesterol, and triglycerides in the body.
+Some studies indicate this bacterial strain prevents body weight and fat accumulation while offering anti-inflammatory properties.
+It may also reduce bad cholesterol, total blood cholesterol, and triglycerides.

 This strain is also available in Better Body Co Provitalize.